joeldemontigny/project-sports-analytics-NHL-2.0/README.md

 Due to the format of the "season" needed as a parameter used by the NHL API, the dates were formated from '1991' to '19911992'

-Once the winning and loosing teams were identified from the awarded 29 Stanley Cup from 1991-2022, the following NHL API's were used
+Once the winning teams we identified the 30 Stanley Cup winning teams from 1991-2022, the following NHL API's were used

 ```
 Teams Information